+'''

+def finalize():

-''' def finalize(): assert block.timestamp >= self.deadline, "deadline has passed" assert self.balance >= self.goal, "the goal has been reached"
+assert block.timestamp >= self.deadline, "deadline not met (yet)"

+assert self.balance >= self.goal, "invalid balance"

+selfdestruct(self.beneficiary)

-selfdestruct(self.beneficiary) '''
+'''

 The finalize() method is used to complete the crowdfunding process.
 However, to complete the crowdfunding, the method first checks to see if the crowdfunding period is over and that the balance has reached/passed its set goal.
 If those two conditions pass, the contract calls the selfdestruct() function and sends the collected funds to the beneficiary.